aquilamacedocosta/aquilamacedocosta.github.io/_posts/2025-08-31-gsoc-report-final.md

   release.

-  Thanks to Dylan Aïssi for handling the upload, Sergio Durigan Junior for the review, and Rodrigo Siqueira for suggesting this bug for me to tackle.
+  Thanks to Dylan Aïssi for handling the upload, Sergio Durigan Junior for the review, and to Rodrigo Siqueira and Melissa Wen for suggesting this bug for me to tackle.

   * [Upload accepted on Debian
   tracker](https://tracker.debian.org/news/1660410/accepted-openvr-2121ds1-1exp1-source-amd64-into-experimental/)